John the Merciful: Patriarch of Alexandria

-On the death of the Patriarch Theodore, the Alexandrians besought Emperor Phocas to appoint John his successor, which was accordingly done.
-One of the first steps he took was to make a list of several thousand needy persons, whom he took under his especial care.
-He always referred to the poor as his "lords and masters", because of their mighty influence at the Court of the Most High.
-He assisted people of every class who were in need.
+After the death of Patriarch Theodore, the people of Alexandria requested Emperor Phocas to appoint John as his successor, which he did.
+One of John's first actions was to compile a list of several thousand needy individuals, whom he took under his personal care.
+He always referred to the poor as his "lords and masters" in recognition of their spiritual influence.
+He helped people from all walks of life who were in need.

-He was a reformer who attacked simony, and fought heresy by means of improvements in religious education.
-He also reorganized the system of weights and measures for the sake of the poor, and put a stop to corruption among the officials.
-He increased the number of churches in Alexandria from seven to seventy.
+John was also a reformer.
+He combated simony and promoted religious education to fight heresy.
+He reorganized the system of weights and measures to benefit the poor and took steps to eliminate corruption among officials.
+During his tenure, the number of churches in Alexandria increased from seven to seventy.

-The ministry of Vitalis of Gaza, a monk who worked among the prostitutes of the city, was a noteworthy episode of John's reign.
-The patriarch was considered to have behaved with wisdom for not punishing this monk who was notorious for visiting the seedy part of town, and his judgment was vindicated only after the death of Vitalis when the story of the monk's mission of mercy became known.
+A notable episode of his patriarchate involved Vitalis of Gaza, a monk who ministered to the prostitutes of the city.
+John showed prudence by not punishing Vitalis, who was known for visiting the city's seedy areas, and his judgment was later vindicated when Vitalis's mission of mercy became widely known.